-Their texture is similar to that of biscotti, and their flavor is nutty.
+They're very crunchy and have a delicious nutty flavor.
 Because of the sesame and also from the olive oil.
-They have a more earthy sweetness because they're sweetened with honey and brown sugar but also thickened orange juice.
+They have a more earthy sweetness because they're sweetened with honey and orange juice together with the sugar.

 How To Make Sesame Seed Koulourakia

 Simply mix together all of the ingredients inside a bowl as instructed in the recipe below.
 Then take small pieces of the dough and shape them into small cords.
 Roll these cords over sesame seeds.
 Then lightly wet the tips of your fingers with a little bit of water and press the ends of the cords to stick together and form a round holed cookie.

 Bake in a parchment-covered tray pan until they get a deep golden/lightest brown color.
 Then you have to let the cookies cool down completely at room temperature before storing them in an airtight container or cookie tin.